The Walmer Family Fund

 Our Foundation

-The Walmer Family Fund is not merely a financial institution.
-It is a covenant of stewardship, established upon the conviction that we are not the ultimate owners of our wealth — but temporary stewards of God's resources.
-Every investment decision, every governance rule, and every distribution flows from this foundational truth.
+The Walmer Family Fund is not a brokerage account or a retirement vehicle.
+It is a covenant — a binding, multi-generational commitment rooted in the conviction that we are not the ultimate owners of our wealth, but temporary stewards of God's resources.
+Every investment decision, every governance rule, and every distribution flows from that foundational truth.
+The Fund is designed to outlast every person who currently manages it.

 The Four Pillars